vchiluk03/Professional-projects/LC-3_cpu_verification/decode_unit_uvm/README.md

 ## Project Overview
 ### Objective
-Verify the LC-3 Decode Unit, which interprets the fetched instruction (IR) and generates control signals that steer the subsequent pipeline stages — Execute, Memory, and Writeback.
+Verify the LC-3 Decode Unit, which interprets the fetched instruction (IR) and generates control signals that steer the subsequent pipeline stages: Execute, Memory, and Writeback.

 ### Verification Goals
 - Validate correct decoding of all LC-3 instruction classes.